23 Jan 2008

-I had never heard of Jean M Auel, or the 'Earth's Children' series, until a friend said she had recently re-read the whole series, and found them gripping.
+I had never heard of Jean M Auel, or the 'Earth's children' series, until a friend said she had recently re-read the whole series, and found them gripping.
 I'm always pleased to find a new writer, so I spent a little Christmas money on ordering the first in the series.

 I should mention that the book is set about thirty-five thousand years ago, in central Europe around the time of an ice age.
-Ayla manages to fend for herself for a few days, and even escape a vicious cave lion, before she is discovered by a passing tribe of Neanderthal.
+Ayla manages to fend for herself for a few days, and even escapes a vicious cave lion, before she is discovered by a passing tribe of Neanderthal.
 Most want to ignore her - she looks totally different from them, and is only a girl anyway - but the medicine woman, Iza, wants to adopt her.

 People matured rapidly in prehistoric times, apparently.
 Iza is twenty, and expecting her first baby.
 She is considered very old to be doing so.
 Most of the girls develop into women at the age of about eight, and have their first babies when they are nine or ten.
 Iza's brothers are older still: Brun is the leader of the clan, and the other brother is Mog-ur, a kind of pagan priest.
 Mog-ur is over thirty, so is a venerable old age, and riddled with arthritis.